shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!

-- learn the max packet size allowed by the reciever - todo by other team
-- decide on exact data format we'll be sending, as one packet or multiple. seems like I can use built in toJSON functionality in the app, for serializing the data.
+- decide on exact data format we'll be sending. seems like I can use built in serialize from json functionality in the app.
 - implement data sending protocol, if we'll need it. on the app size, it seems like there's some built in functionality to split a message into umltiple packets (in write() function of ble manager library).
 - hook up text box form to the ability to send this data to the peripheral
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.